 Another minor issue is that transcription of voicemails is obviously automated, and varies between pretty accurate and almost incomprehensible.
 I find myself needing to download and listen to the actual voicemail over half the time.

 Once you’ve decided you’d like to use Google Voice, here’s how to set it up.

 If You’re in the US

 Setup is pretty simple if you live in the US.
-Just visit the site, and you’ll be taken to a wizard that asks you to select a city or area code (there are several to choose from) and pick one of the available numbers.
-You can also transfer an existing number to the service, if you’d rather do that.
+Just visit the site, and you’ll be taken to a wizard that asks you to search for a city or area code, then pick one of the available numbers on the list.

 You’ll then be asked to verify your existing (US) number.
 It can be either cell or landline (if you choose the latter, change the verification method from text to calling).

 Once you’ve entered the six-digit verification code, you’re ready to install and configure the apps (see below.)

 At this point you can also transfer an existing number to the service, if you’d like to do so.
 There’s a one-time $20 charge to port most existing numbers across, and it will replace the number you chose at the start of the setup process.

 If You’re Not in the US

 If you’re not currently in the US, you’ll have to jump through some hoops to do the initial setup.
 Google really aims the Voice service at US-based users, and actively tries to prevent others from signing up.